 Among the many insightful observations the Thinking in Services book offers is how the human element in the design is the cause of many failures.
-How ironic then that the book has several errors that went unnoticed.
-The author takes full responsibility for them.
-Please accept his sincere apologies, along with this embarrassingly long list of corrections.
+How ironic then that the book has several errors that went unnoticed during proof-reading.

 - page 35: cutomer should be customer